 353 Marine Biology (W) Fall.
 4(4-0) P: (BS 162 or LB 144 or BS 182H) and completion of Tier I writing requirement SA: ZOL 353 Analysis of marine and estuarine systems.
 Integration of biology, chemistry, and physics.
 Life histories of marine organisms.
 Biology of special marine habitats including rocky intertidal zones, upwellings, coral reefs and deep sea.
 355 Ecology Fall, Spring, Summer.
 3(3-0) Interdepartmental with Plant Biology.
 Administered by Integrative Biology.
 P: BS 162 or LB 144 or BS 182H SA: ZOL 250, ZOL 355 Interrelationships of plants and animals with each other and the environment.
 Principles of individual, population, community, and ecosystem ecology.
 Application of ecological principles to global change and other anthropogenic stressors.
-355L Ecology Laboratory (W) Fall, Spring, Summer.
+IBIO-Integrative Biology 355L Ecology Laboratory (W) Fall, Spring, Summer.
 1(0-3) Interdepartmental with Plant Biology.
 Administered by Integrative Biology.
 P: (IBIO 355 or concurrently) and completion of Tier I writing requirement SA: ZOL 355L Population, community, and ecosystem ecology, utilizing plant and animal examples to demonstrate general field principles.
-Integrative Biology-IBIO 357 Global Change Biology (W) Spring.
+357 Global Change Biology (W) Spring.
 3(3-0) P: (IBIO 355) and completion of Tier I writing requirement RB: Intended for science or engineering majors R: Not open to freshmen.
 SA: ZOL 357 Causes and consequences of modes of contemporary global change that are caused by biological systems or impact biological systems.
 Theories, evidence, and predictions in global warming, ocean acidification, desertification, eutrophication, food security, and mass extinction.
-360 Biology of Birds Fall.
+Biology of Birds 360 Fall.
 4(3-3) P: BS 162 or LB 144 or BS 182H SA: ZOL 360 Behavior, ecology, evolution, and systematics of birds; biodiversity.
-Laboratories emphasize diversity of form and function, life history patterns, and identification 365 Biology of Mammals Spring.
+Laboratories emphasize diversity of form and function, life history patterns, and identi- 365 Biology of Mammals Spring.
 4(3-3) P: BS 162 or LB 144 or BS 182H SA: ZOL 365 Analysis of the behavior, ecology, evolution, and systematics of mammals.
-Laboratories emphasize diversity of form and function, life history patterns, and identification 369 Introduction to Zoo and Aquarium Science Spring.
+Laboratories emphasize diversity of form and function, life history patterns, and identification.
+368 Zoo Animal Biology and Conservation Summer.
+3(3-0) Interdepartmental with Animal Science and Fisheries and Wildlife and Landscape Architecture.
+Administered by Integrative Biology.
+P: BS 162 or approval of department RB: Previous work in biology Captive animal biology including illustrated examples of care, behavioral welfare and conservation work.
+Introduction to Zoo and Aquarium 369 Spring.
 3(3-0) Interdepartmental with Fisheries and Wildlife and Landscape Architecture and Veterinary Medicine.
 Administered by Integrative Biology.
-P: BS 162 or LB 144 or BS 182H SA: ZOL 369 Fundamentals of zoo and aquarium operations including research, interpretation, design, nutrition, captive breeding, conservation, ethics and management 370 Introduction to Zoogeography Fall.
+P: BS 162 or LB 144 or BS 182H SA: ZOL 369 Fundamentals of zoo and aquarium operations including research, interpretation, design, nutrition, captive breeding, conservation, ethics and management Introduction to Zoogeography 370 Fall.
 3(3-0) Interdepartmental with Fisheries and Wildlife and Geography.
 Administered by Integrative Biology.
-P: IBIO 355 SA: ZOL 370 Patterns of geographical distribution of animals and the ecological and historical processes leading to these patterns.
-384 Biology of Amphibians and Reptiles (W) Fall.
-4(3-3) P: (BS 162 or LB 144 or BS 182H) and completion of Tier I writing requirement SA: ZOL 384 The evolution, systematics, ecology, and behavior of amphibians and reptiles.
+P: IBIO 355 SA: ZOL Patterns of geographical distribution of animals and the ecological and historical processes leading to these patterns.
+Biology of Amphibians and Reptiles (W) Fall.
+4(3-3) P: (BS 162 or LB 144 or BS 182H) 384 and completion of Tier I writing requirement SA: ZOL 384 The evolution, systematics, ecology, and behavior of amphibians and reptiles.
 Laboratory emphasizes diversity and identification of families and Great Lakes species.
 Field trips may be required.
 390 Practicum in Zoo/Aquarium Careers Summer.
 4 credits.
 SA: ZOL 390 Practical application of science, business and education methods through typical workdays with zoo pro- 400H Honors Work Fall, Spring.
 1 to 5 credits.
 A student may earn a maximum of 5 credits in all enrollments for this course.
 R: Not open to freshmen or sophomores.
 SA: ZOL 400H Honors work on a topic in zoology.